 + Swayambunath, Boudhanath, & Pashupatinath - 1 Day

 If you have more than 3 days, you could always add an extra day to exploring Thamel or Bhaktapur and throw in a side trip to the town of Nagarkot to see a view of the Everest range.
 (Just check the weather forecast before going to Nagarkot because it was very cloudy when we made our attempt).

 Thamel is the primary tourist district in Kathmandu.
 It has the widest variety and most affordable choices for accommodation in the city.
 I love Thamel.
 It's very much a touristic place but there's something so endearing about all the alleyways and shops.
-The best things to do in Thamel are Shop for Souvenirs and Eat Out.
+The best thing to do in Thamel is Shop for Souvenirs.
 A lot of the shops will sell the same sorts of items, so make sure you ask the price of the product you want at each shop first to compare deals.
 And don't forget to barter a little because that's the expectation most vendors will have of you as a tourist.

 On each of our visits to Kathmandu, we stayed at the dorm in the top of the cozy and very friendly Hotel Silver Home for 1,000 NPR ($10 USD) per person per night.

 Also known as the Monkey Temple due to it's population of rhesus macaques, Swayambhunath is one of the oldest religious sites in all of Nepal.
 The whole site is comprised of a set of very steep steps leading up to a hilltop complex of Buddhist temples and shrines surrounding a large stupa.
 In addition to it's historical and spiritual significance, Swayambhunath is a great place to do people-watching.
 There are souvenir touts, locals in prayer, women feeding the monkeys and stray dogs, and plenty of other tourists.